 Exhibits: An exciting variety of exhibits is on display, including prehistoric tools and weapons, 19th century Lumbee artifacts, contemporary Indian art and items which represent Native Americans from all over North America.
 New items are continuously being collected and put on display.

 Tours: Tours of the Museum are conducted free of charge.
 Schools groups, senior citizens, civic and community organizations are welcome.
 For large groups, please call for reservations.

-Hours of Operation: The Museum is open from 8:00 AM to 5:00 PM, Monday through Saturday.
+Hours of Operation: The Museum will be operating temporarily on a modified schedule.
+Our modified hours will be Monday through Friday 8 AM to 5 PM.
+We will NOT be opening on Saturdays at this time.
+We apoligize for any inconvenience this may cause.
+The Museum is open from 8:00 AM to 5:00 PM, Monday through Saturday.
 The Museum is typically closed for lunch from 12:00 noon - 1:00 pm on Monday and Saturday only.
 Please call ahead for reservations.

 History of UNCP: The University of North Carolina at Pembroke began in 1887 as a school for Indians of Robeson County.
 For more than a half a century, it proudly and effectively educated only Native Americans.
 Today, the University is a constituent institution of the University of North Carolina, serving a multi-ethnic student body.
 But the University remembers its origins.
 Through the Department of American Indian Studies and The Museum of the Southeast American Indian (formerly the Native American Resource Center), the University provides a diverse program focusing on prehistory, history, culture, art and contemporary issues of Native America.
 Indians and non-Indians alike who are interested in gaining knowledge and insight about America's first citizens will find this program most valuable.